 Processors can use short path or wiped film distillation systems to complete this process.
 Above we have shown a diagram of a wiped film, or often called thin film, technique.
 There are pros and cons to both techniques.
 Your facility’s volume, crude oil consistency and operator skill level will ultimately determine which method is best suited for you.

 Once you have a cannabis distillate oil, you can then proceed to your final post processing steps determined by the type of consumer end product you are making – edibles, tinctures, vape cartridges, etc. Each of these consumer products has their own unique process to make them, including crystallization, chromatography or other further post processing steps.

 We hope we’ve left you with a more in-depth understanding of how to make cannabis distillate and awareness of the scientifically advanced equipment and processes necessary to yield satisfactory results.
 And, of course, meticulous attention to detail is required.

 The ability to create a tasteless, odorless, high-purity THC or CBD product increases its desirability in both the existing and new markets of cannabis consumers.
 As we continue to see increased reform and legalization within the United States for various strands of cannabis (like the up-and-coming THC variant Delta-8), demand will inevitably keep growing.
 The marijuana processing industry is sure to benefit, as well.

 Equipment & Training for Making Distillate

-Precision Extraction is a full end-to-end solution provider for labs looking to source some, or all, of the equipment required to make cannabis distillate.
+Precision is an end-to-end solution provider for labs looking to source some, or all, of the equipment required to make cannabis distillate.
 Furthermore, we have an experienced best-in-class team of extraction technicians to also deliver on-site distillation courses should your team require the support.

 Below are some of the equipment categories and training courses on our website.
-Please reach out to our team with your unique needs and we can prepare a solution package tailored to you.
+Please reach out to our team with your unique needs and we can prepare a solution package tailored to your operation.